How Pesach is Observed

 “You shall eat nothing leavened; in all your settlements shall you eat matzah” (Exodus 12:20).
 Meat, fish, fowl, all fruits, all vegetables (except corn, rice, beans, peas and some related vegetables among Ashkenazi Jews), all spices, dairy products and, of course, matzah are not chametz and may be owned and consumed during Pesach.

 Chametz is any one of the five major grains, wheat, rye, barley, oats and spelt, that has come into contact with resting water for at least eighteen minutes.
 Such grain of flour is considered to have begun the leavening process.
 Any food or drink that has even the minutest quantity of chametz as an ingredient is forbidden during Pesach.

 As part of the family’s preparation for Pesach, a complete cleansing of the home from all forms of chametz is performed.
 Any chametz found within the confines of the house is to be disposed of.

 The process called Bedikat Chametz or ‘search for the leaven’ is the prototype of the ‘spring cleaning’ that we do as all creation moves through the changing of the seasons.
 The entire family cleans the house from top to bottom, and any chametz that is found is either eaten, sold or destroyed.

 It is traditional on the night before Pesach to lead the children of the family on a candlelit search through the home.
 Any chametz found is swept up with a feather.
 In addition, any food preparation materials, such as pots, pans, dishes, etc. that have been in contact with chametz are be stored or made pesadik (kosher for Pesach).

 The Pesach Seder, literally ‘order’, is the ritualised meal eaten on the first two evenings of the festival (in Israel this takes place only on the evening of the first day).
-For detailed information about the Seder, click here.
+For detailed information about the Seder, please see our page The Seder.

 Related Pages on the BJE Website